TOR PUBLISHING GROUP

 I’ve been with TPG since 2017, and I want to give readers their deepest wishes.
 Whether that’s seeing themselves, trying out the inside of someone else’s head, or just a book that pairs well with an adult beverage after a hard day.

-For the most part, I’m a genre omnivore.
-That said, my heart belongs to science fiction and horror.
-I love emotionally grounded adult fiction that runs from warmth and teamwork to nihilistic horror.
-Whether it’s hard or squishy, space opera or first contact, I’m looking for compelling characters in a book that feels like you’re watching it instead of reading it.
+I love emotionally grounded adult genre fiction that runs from warmth and teamwork to nihilistic horror.
+Whether it’s hard or squishy, space opera or first contact, I’m looking for compelling characters in a cinematic book that feels like you’re watching it instead of reading it.

 Things I love: snappy dialogue, complex world building, veins of weirdness and dark humor, ensemble casts and found families, cool people snarking and blowing things up then going in for a good ugly cry.

-Secret wishlist: a Dark Academia book, but with a cut-throat faculty, not the students (think The Chair, but with magic), in system” sf, complicated first contacts, and stuff I didn’t know I needed until it fell into my lap in the best of surprises.
+Secret wishlist: a Dark Academia book, but with a cut-throat faculty (think The Chair, but with magic), in system” sf, complicated first contacts, and stuff I didn’t know I needed until it fell into my lap in the best of surprises.

 Science Fiction I love includes but isn’t limited to: The Expanse, Firefly, Andor, Severance, Foundation, The Last Watch, Semiosis, the varied permutations of Dune.

-Horror I shudder to: folk horror (Wickerman, Midsomer), supernatural horror, gothic horror, ghost stories, Nope, Sf horror like Event Horizon, Alien, Housebound, Mary, Cassandra Khaw, S. A. Barnes.
+Horror I shudder to: folk horror (Wickerman, Midsomer), supernatural horror, gothic horror, ghost stories, Nope, Sf horror (Event Horizon, Alien), Housebound, Mary, Cassandra Khaw, S. A. Barnes.

 But above all I want nuance—in the worlds, in characters, in dialogue.
 The books that I find most compelling engage with new ideas, alternate or immersive worlds, new science, and new spins on old tropes.

-I have the pleasure of working with a number of talented Tor authors such as Sue Burke, J. S. Dewes, Nat Cassidy, L. E. Modesitt, and Brian Staveley.
+I have the pleasure of working with a number of talented Tor authors such as Sue Burke, J. S. Dewes, Nat Cassidy, L. E. Modesitt, and L. M. Sagas.

 Both commercial and literary genre is welcome.
 I would love to see more diverse material in my inbox both in terms of authorship as well as characters.